-The Accessible Education Unit (AEU) supports students with disabilities and special needs.
-AEU works with members of the NTU community to provide consultation and advice on academic and non-academic matters.
+The Inclusion & Accessible Education (I&AE) supports students with disabilities and special needs.
+I&AE works with members of the NTU community to provide consultation and advice on academic and non-academic matters.

 Disabilities and special needs may include the following conditions:

 - Physical and Sensory Difficulties (e.g. mobility challenges, hearing loss and vision loss)